 It is possible to cut costs by making all arrangements online, but many families prefer to conduct an arrangement meeting at the funeral home or at their own home.

-Reviewing funeral homes and cremation providers has not generally been common practice.
-But as we all become more conscientious consumers using online tools to assist us in sharing our experiences, there is a growing number of online reviews of funeral businesses.
+Reviewing funeral homes and cremation providers has not generally been a common practice.
+But as we all become more conscientious consumers, using online tools to share our experiences, there is a growing number of online reviews of funeral businesses.

 Being educated and informed about the various cremation options open to you, how the law governs cremation in Virginia, and what costs to expect for cremation means that you can remain in control throughout the arrangement process.